rillrate-fossil/multitool/README.md

-# HeroicToys
+# MultiTool

-The remake of useful CLI tools, but with Web UI.
+System Tools with real-time Web UI.

 The project uses [**RillRate**][rillrate] - Dynamic UI for bots, microservices, and IoT.